/* Scenario metadata

 You sit in the FBO lounge.
 You watch the KBUU TAF refresh.
 At 15:00 CDT, a fresh TAF drops: the ceilings are now forecast to stay at 500 overcast through 03Z, with the lift pushed to 04Z (11 pm local).
 The 300-overcast layer is more stubborn than the model thought at noon.
 You have not gained anything by waiting.
 You have lost two hours.

 You look at the clock.
 15:40.
-Original ETA was 17:15; now if you launch at 16:00 it would be 19:00 at Burlington — past sunset, into a forecast that is arguably worse.
+Original ETA was 17:15; launch at 16:00 and it becomes 19:00 at Burlington, brushing up against sunset, into a forecast that is arguably worse.
 Connie is on her third coffee.

 You file the flight now: direct KBUU, 7,000 MSL, alternate KDPA (still comfortable at 900 and 4).
 You walk out.
 The preflight is clean.
 You launch at 16:05.